KMR-zoar/thinkBackOnEdit/README.md

 This software converts osmose's user feed into GeoJSON for your easy-to-use QA tool.
 Let's make improvement small tasks and improve them little by little.

+Don't forget follows:

+> Warning 1: Do not map for Osmose, keepright, etc. Only fix real errors which you understand and know how to improve correctly!!!
+>
+> Warning 2: Avoid mechanical edits.
+If it was a case for automatic edit, osmose was able to do so!
+> <cite style="display:block;text-align:right;">[_Osmose - OpenStreetMap Wiki_](https://wiki.openstreetmap.org/wiki/Osmose)</cite>

 ## usage

 ### environment